lagux-coding/movie-clone/README.md

 ## Features

-- Display a list of products with pagination.
+- Display a list of products